-When choosing healthy vegetables in your dog’s diet, do you often forget about the potato?
+When choosing healthy vegetables in your dog’s diet, do you often skip out on the potato?
 People have had many concerns about feeding potatoes to dogs, but, in actuality, they are a healthy grain replacement and a great source of energy!

 One important factor when feeding your dog potatoes is to make sure you never feed them a raw potato because it contains solanine (just like raw tomatoes), which is a compound that can be toxic to dogs.
 Cooked potatoes are very easily digestible in dogs, and they are also low in calories and a great source of Vitamin C, manganese, potassium, iron, copper and fibre.